Cloud Accounts

 Allow pop-up windows in your web browser.

-Ensure that you have sufficient permissions or you are able to log in to AWS as the Administrator.
+Ensure that you have sufficient permissions or you are able to log in to AWS as an Administrator.

 For the AWS permissions used by CloudCasa see Permissions required for AWS account linking.